Helping Your Child Adjust To A New School

 Talk to fellow parents and organize a playdate if you have a young child

 You can join a Parent Teacher Association and meet the parents of your child’s future classmates.
 It is always helpful to meet someone your child will probably become friends with and share experiences with.
-You might even meet someone who has been in your shoes or find out that another kid is new to the class.
-If you keep an open and friendly attitude, ask some parents if they are willing to come to a BBQ at your new place, which will be an excellent opportunity for your family to make new friends.
+You might even meet someone who has been in your shoes or discover another kid is new to the class.
+You can extend an open and friendly attitude by asking some parents if they are willing to come to a BBQ at your new place, which will be an excellent opportunity for your entire family to make new friends.

 Stay in touch with previous classmates

-As we’ve mentioned earlier, create a space where your child can interact with his old classmates and friends.
-If they were close, put some extra effort into scheduling some sleepovers or road trips together in the near future.
+As mentioned earlier, create a space where your child can interact with their old classmates and friends.
+If they were close, put some extra effort into scheduling sleepovers, road trips, or playdates together in the near future.

 Remember to be patient and have realistic expectations

-Even the kids known as social butterflies won’t adapt to a new school right away, so remember to stay calm and patient.
-You and your child will undoubtedly go through some rough times and experience negative emotions.
-It’s important to acknowledge and validate all their feelings, and let them know it’s okay to feel that way while making sure they are aware of numerous positives in the story.
+Even the kids known as social butterflies won’t adapt to a new school immediately, so remember to stay calm and patient.
+You and your child will undoubtedly go through some discomfort and experience negative emotions.
+It’s important to acknowledge and validate all their feelings and let them know it’s okay to feel that way while ensuring they’re reminded of the numerous positives in the story.
 Be supportive and non-judgemental.
-Reassure them they are going to have a fantastic school year and that they will blend in easily in no time.
+Reassure them that they will have a fantastic school year and will blend in easily in no time.

 Have quality family time

 Making family time a priority will give your kids all the support and love they need.
 Enjoy all the traditions you had at your old place and have transferred to your new home, and be open to creating some brand new ones.
-Encourage your kids to have a conversation with you about any worries they might have.
-Create a safe space for them, which home and family by definition are.
+Encourage your kids to talk with you about any worries they might have.
+Create a safe space for them by listening.

 Final thoughts on tips for helping your child adjust to a new school